yyotova/WhatNow/README.md

 * Can choose a team leader.
 * Can add new tasks for a project.

-**Everyone can writes comments.**
+**Everyone can write comments.**

 ### Profile
 Every user has a profile page.
-There they can upload a picture, write a bio, and add more information about them.
+There, they can upload a picture, write a bio, and add more information about them.